 Do: Set up a consistent place for them to sleep.

 Once you and your baby are ready for a bit of a routine and schedule, setting up a consistent place for them to sleep is definitely key.
-Sure, it’s great to let them sleep on you while you’re watching TV, or in the swing, or wherever they want.
-But once they get past that itty-bitty newborn phase, having them go to sleep in the same place consistently will help them associate their sleep environment with bedtime – and you’ll all be getting the Z’s you need!
-Try setting up a room with a few safe sleep essentials essentials like a crib, blackout shades or blinds for a darkened room and a white noise machine.
-And put them to bed there regularly for naps and at nighttime.
+Sure, it’s great to let them sleep on you while you’re watching TV or have them doze off while you’re out and about, but it’s not ideal once they get past that itty-bitty newborn phase and you establish a predictable routine.
+Having them go to sleep in the same place consistently will help them associate their sleep environment with bedtime—and you’ll all hopefully be getting the Z’s you need!
+Try setting up a room with a few safe sleep essentials essentials like a crib, blackout shades or blinds for a darkened room, and a white noise machine, and put them to bed there regularly for naps and at nighttime.

 Don’t: Keep them up late in order to try and get them to sleep in.